 depression or anxiety obstructive lung

-diseases on the other hand usually cause some type of respiratory blockage to obstruct means to hinder or block these diseases increase airway resistance which is the respiratory tract resistance to airflow and this causes the
+diseases on the other hand usually cause some type of respiratory blockage to obstruct means to hinder or block these diseases increase airway resistance which is the respiratory tract resistance to airflow and this causes the trouble with breathing out a patient

 with an obstructive lung disease a lot